Laboratory Training 3

 2.3.2 The switch Statement

-statements can evaluate to the same value.
-The default
+in case statements can evaluate to the same value.
+The default label can

 appear only once.